DataBiosphere/consent/migration/README.md

 ### Validation

-The row_counts script will show all of the rows.
-Run it against the original db and manually compare with the report that pgloader provides.
+The [row_counts.sql](row_counts.sql) script will show all of the row counts for the tables in the same order that `pgloder` loaded them.
+Run it against the original db and manually compare with the report that `pgloader` provides.

 ```shell script
 docker run -v ${PWD}:/working -v $HOME:/root -it \